puhitaku/mtplvcap/README.md

 ### Windows

-**Important: For Windows, you have to replace a pre-installed MTP driver with a libusb driver.
+**Important: For Windows, you have to replace a pre-installed MTP driver with WinUSB driver.
 Your PC will no longer recognize the camera as an MTP device unless you re-install it manually.
 Reverting back is super easy!
 Follow [the instruction](#revert-back-the-driver-if-necessary) to revert back the driver.**